FedericoOssi/SCRIPTS/Analysis/GEOSPATIAL_ANALYSIS.md

 #### Computing
 Terrain Characteristics

-With the function in the package _raster_ is it possible to compute:
+With the function terrain() in the package _raster_ is it possible to compute:
 * slope
 * aspect
 * TPI (Topographic Position Index)